Browns QB Watson suspended 6 games, NFL weighs appeal - WHIZ News

 Watson has denied all wrongdoing, insisting any sexual activity with three of the women was consensual.
 He publicly insisted his goal was to clear his name before agreeing to confidential financial settlements with 20 of the women June 21.

-Buzbee said that although some of his clients “have strong feelings” about the NFL’s proceedings, he noted that the civil process and the NFL’s disciplinary process “are very different.”

-On the suspension decision, Buzbee noted that his legal team was not involved in that process.

-“We don’t know what was presented to Judge Robinson by the NFL‘s lawyers.
-We don’t know how the NFL’s case was presented,” he said, adding that “only a small fraction of those women that we represent were ever spoken to by the NFL’s lawyers.
-Beyond that, we can’t speculate and have no comment on the decision.”
+Buzbee said his legal team was not involved in the process that led to Watson’s suspension and that he wouldn’t comment on the decision.
+However, he did note that “only a small fraction of those women that we represent were ever spoken to by the NFL’s lawyers.”

-Watson’s high-profile case has renewed scrutiny of the league’s handling of player misbehavior, along with its support for women, and left the Browns wondering if they’ll ever find a franchise quarterback.
+Watson’s high-profile case has renewed scrutiny of the league’s handling of player misbehavior, along with its support for women.

-Since the trade, fans questioned whether the league had the authority to ban Watson from playing despite no criminal charges.
+Since Watson was traded to the Browns, fans questioned whether the league had the authority to ban him from playing despite no criminal charges.

 The league has been sensitive about its image and handing out the appropriate discipline for Watson after being criticized for its handling of previous cases of domestic violence or sexual misconduct against women involving Baltimore running back Ray Rice, Pittsburgh quarterback Ben Roethlisberger and Cleveland running back Kareem Hunt, among others.